Toronto Maple Leafs Logo

 Toronto Maple Leafs LogoToronto Maple Leafs Logo PNG

-The Toronto Maple Leaf’s logo accurately captures the history and evolution of the brand, paying homage to its more than a century of history and important events.
-The Toronto Maple Leafs Canadian hockey club logo reflects the team’s national identity.
+The Toronto Maple Leafs logo accurately reflects the brand’s history and evolution, paying homage to its more than a century-old history and significant events.
+The Toronto Maple Leafs logo reflects the team’s national identity.

 Toronto Maple Leafs: Brand overview